-Witch hazel is soothing, with anti-inflammatory properties that can reduce irritation and redness.
-You can apply witch hazel topically directly to the skin, or find it in products like lotions, toners, or soaps.
+Witch hazel is soothing, with anti-inflammatory properties that may help reduce irritation and redness.
+You can apply witch hazel topically, directly to the skin, or find it in products such as lotions, toners, or soaps.

 There are several different options for chemical peels.
-You can purchase some products directly from the manufacturer to use at home.
-These may include peels that contain low doses of glycolic acid and salicylic acid.
-Both can be done at home and in-office.
+Professional and at-home treatments may contain low doses of glycolic acid and salicylic acid.

-There are some treatment options that will only be available through a prescription from your healthcare provider.
-These can be more expensive, but can help treat stubborn problems that home remedies aren’t working on.
+There are some treatment options that are only available through a prescription from your healthcare provider.
+These can be more expensive, but they can help treat stubborn problems that home remedies aren’t affecting.

 4 percent hydroquinone

-This is a cream that should be applied to the affected area twice a day, or as your healthcare provider directs.
-It’s a skin bleaching cream that can help lighten dark spots on the skin, evening out the skin tone.
+Hydroquinone is a cream that can be applied to the affected area twice a day or as your healthcare provider directs.
+It’s usually used as a skin lightening cream that can help lighten dark spots on the skin, helping to even out the skin tone.

-This cream may cause skin irritation or contact dermatitis.
-If you’re experiencing pain, redness, or sustained dryness, talk to your skin care professional about other treatment options.
+If you’re experiencing pain, redness, or sustained dryness, talk with your skin care professional about other treatment options.

 Laser treatments are being used to help improve skin tones, with the ability to lighten scars or age and sun spots.
-Yellow lasers, for example, are used to flatten scars and reduce redness in them.
+Yellow lasers, for example, are used to flatten scars and reduce their redness.

 Sometimes, laser treatments may cause hyperpigmentation, or a change in skin color.
 Because of this, you may want to try other treatment options first.

-Clinical strength peels come in three levels: light, medium, and deep.
-They work by penetrating your skin with a chemical solution, causing the skin to exfoliate and peel before revealing new and beautiful skin.
+They work by penetrating your skin with a chemical solution, causing the skin to exfoliate and peel before revealing newer skin.

 Light peels use more gentle acids, like salicylic acids, and can be done quickly.
-Medium peels may require sedatives or pain relievers, and deep peels require sedation as they use phenol.
+Medium peels may require sedatives or pain relievers, and deep peels require sedation as they use phenol, a strong ingredient.

-The recovery time for deep peels can last up to two weeks, though you may have redness for several months.
+The recovery time for deep peels can last up to 2 weeks, though you may have redness for several months.
 A light peel has a short recovery time of just several days.

 If you need an immediate solution for uneven skin tone, there are plenty of great makeup options.
 These include:

-- Tinted moisturizers, which come in skin-toned tints and green tints.
+- tinted moisturizers, which come in skin-tone tints and green tints.
 Green tints are ideal for those dealing with minor redness.
-These don’t offer the full coverage of foundation, but can help with minor unevenness.
+These don’t offer the full coverage of foundation, but they can help with minor unevenness.

-If you want to even out your skin tone, there are a number of great remedies you can try at home, including lifestyle changes and natural ingredients.
+If you want to even out your skin tone, there are a number of remedies you can try at home, including behavioral changes and natural ingredients.